 As this Los Angeles Times article explains, when you change numbers, the next person who gets assigned your number could start getting voicemails, texts, or even temporary passcodes for your secure logins.

-The risk of this type of identity theft is greatly reduced when you partner with a reputable virtual phone system provider and maintain the same business phone number.
+The risk of this type of identity theft is greatly reduced when you partner with a reputable vps provider and maintain the same business phone number.

 For a whole host of reasons, business owners sometimes decide to close up shop for a period of time.
 Some business owners intend to have a short break, while others aren’t sure if and when they will resume operations.
 Either way, it is important to hold on to your business number.